syn990/SYN-OS/SYN-LFS/README.md

 Firmware isn't held back for being non-free: linux-firmware, Intel's SOF audio firmware, and Intel and AMD microcode, built into the kernel since there's no initramfs to carry it.

+VLC, GIMP and the rest of the applications from `syn-packages.zsh` are built from the book too, along with the Rust toolchain that librsvg needs, which is what draws SVG icons, thumbnails and the diagrams in the Docs menu.

 Chrome is Google's own .deb unpacked into `/opt`.
 Steam is Valve's launcher; the `lib32-*` recipes give it and 32-bit games Mesa (with a 32-bit LLVM), the X11 and Vulkan libraries and ALSA through PipeWire.
 Steam still downloads its own runtime, as it does everywhere.

 ## Running without systemd